Norway at the FIFA Women's World Cup

-The Norway women's national football team has represented Norway at the FIFA Women's World Cup on eight occasions in 1991, 1995, 1999, 2003, 2007, 2011, 2015 and 2019.
+The Norway women's national football team has represented Norway at the FIFA Women's World Cup on nine occasions in 1991, 1995, 1999, 2003, 2007, 2011, 2015, 2019 and 2023.
 They were runners up in 1991.
 They won the following tournament in 1995.
 They also reached the fourth place in 1999 and in 2007.

 1991 World Cup

 Norway had five wins and a draw in the European Championship qualification.
-In the quarter-final against Hungary they won 2-1 at home, followed by 0-2 away.
-In the European Championship finals, Denmark was defeated after scoreless 100 minutes (the regular game time was 2 × 40 minutes at that time) - on a penalty shootout.
-The final against Germany also went into extra time, in which the Germans won 3-1.
+In the quarter-final against Hungary they won 2–1 at home, followed by 0–2 away.
+In the European Championship finals, Denmark was defeated after scoreless 100 minutes (the regular game time was 2 × 40 minutes at that time) – on a penalty shootout.
+The final against Germany also went into extra time, in which the Germans won 3–1.

 In the People's Republic of China Norway was in the group with the host, Denmark and New Zealand.
-In the first game they lost 0-4 against the Chinese women.
-The second game against New Zealand was won 4-0.
+In the first game they lost 0–4 against the Chinese women.
+The second game against New Zealand was won 4–0.
 Linda Medalen was the first Norwegian to score a World Cup goal following an own goal by Terry McCahill.
-In the match for second place of the group they defeated the Danes 2-1 and thus reached the quarter-finals.
+In the match for second place of the group they defeated the Danes 2–1 and thus reached the quarter-finals.
 Opponents in the quarter-finals were then the Italians.
 Norway took the lead twice, but the Italians equalized in extra time.
-The final score was 3-2 to Norway.
-In the semifinals against Sweden the Norwegians won 4-1 in the final.
+The final score was 3–2 to Norway.
+In the semifinals against Sweden the Norwegians won 4–1 in the final.
 Final opponents were the United States, who had previously won all matches.
-Although Linda Medalen was able to equalize the United States's lead with her sixth goal, Michelle Akers secured the US Women's 2-1 victory with her second final goal.
+Although Linda Medalen was able to equalize the United States's lead with her sixth goal, Michelle Akers secured the US Women's 2–1 victory with her second final goal.